Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="remarks"></a>Poznámky

-Pomocí této funkce lze načíst ukazatel na objekt panelu nabídek, který patří do `COleIPFrameWndEx` objektu.
+Pomocí této funkce lze načíst ukazatel na objekt panelu nabídek, který patří do objektu `COleIPFrameWndEx`.

 ##  <a name="getpane"></a>COleIPFrameWndEx:: getpodokno